 Wine and ritual overlap everywhere in La Rioja.
 The first wine of the year is offered to and blessed by the Virgin of Valvanera on the riverbank at the Espolón de Logroño.
 Haro's Batalla del Vino (Wine Battle) festival is famous throughout Spain.
 Everything from the harvest and the trimming of the vines to the digging of fermentation pools and the making of baskets, barrels, and botas (wineskins)—even the glassblowing in bottle manufacture—takes on a magical, almost religious significance.

 For a tour of vineyards and wine cellars, start with Haro, filled with bodegas (wineries) and noble architecture.
 Its barrio de la estación (train-station district) has all of La Rioja's oldest and most famous bodegas.

 Bodegas Muga.
-Another famous winery offering visits, tours and tastings of two wines (reservations advised), this sprawling bodega also includes a wine bar and restaurant.
-Barrio de la Estación, Haro, 26200.
-941/311825. www.bodegasmuga.com. €8.
+Another famous winery offering visits, tours and tastings of two wines (reservations required), this sprawling bodega also includes a wine bar and restaurant.
+Barrio de la Estación, Haro, La Rioja, 26200.
+94/130–6060. www.bodegasmuga.com. €8.

 Other visits in the Upper Rioja could include Fuenmayor, a wine-making center with an old quarter; Cenicero, with several ancient bodegas; Briones, a perfectly preserved Renaissance town; Ollauri, with a cave bodega, "the Sistine Chapel of the Rioja"; and Briñas, with a wine museum.